Unleash/unleash/website/docs/reference/rbac.md

 - a **description** (optional)
 - a **list of users** (required)
 - a list of SSO groups to sync from (optional)
-- a root role associated with the group (optional) (Available in Unleash 5.1)
+- a root role associated with the group (optional; available in v5.1+)

 Groups do nothing on their own.
 They must either be given a root role directly or a role on a project to assign permissions.